 The End.

 It notes here that you once again overcame Dracula and peace is restored--the usual happy ending.
-It's too bad that this is considered the "bad ending," even though it isn't.
+It's too bad that this is considered the "bad ending," even though you'd think such an outcome would be desirable.